seb86/WordPress-Plugin-Requirement/README.md

 These requirements are extra ways of validating that the plugin will activate if the additional requirements have been met.

-To apply any of these extra checks, simply apply the value to the list of $args = array(); in lowercase.
+To apply any of these extra checks, simply apply the value to the list of `$args = array();` in lowercase.
+See example below.

 ```
 $args = array(